SizunJiangLab/A-python-pipeline-to-run-RAPID/README.md

 * `OME-TIFF Generator` [SizunJiangLab/OME-TIFF_Generator, by Huaying Qiu](https://github.com/SizunJiangLab/OME-TIFF_Generator)

 ## File preparations
 Set up the `Matlab` and `Python` environment for running `RAPID` and `tifffile` before running this pipeline.
 Place the scripts in `src` in the same folder with your RAPID library.
+Set the mjipath, ijpath and pluginpath in RAPID_function.m to your local path.

 Prepare your raw high-plex images and files (experiment.json, channelNames.txt, exposure_times.txt) describing experimental details in a folder.